 Acne is a skin condition that affects the area of the skin that is dense with sebaceous follicles.
-That is why the face, the back and the chest are prone to acne.
+That is why the face, the back and the chest are prone to having this problem.
 When there is an overproduction of sebum, acne is likely to happen.
 This is because sebum serves as nourishment to the acne-causing bacterium that naturally resides on our skin.
 The bacteria thrive when there is more sebum causing inflammation and infection on the pores resulting to acne.

 Foods with High Water Content

 Foods that have high water content can help hydrate the skin.
 Of course, nothing beats drinking water but eating foods having high water content can keep the skin better moisturized.
 Excess sebum production is sometimes the result of dry skin.
 The body produces more sebum if it feels like the skin is not hydrated enough.
 Eating succulent fruits and vegetables is key to keeping the body hydrated next to drinking water.

 Foods Rich in Vitamin E